 Set-Service -Name sshd -StartupType 'Automatic'

-The SSH Server runs on Windows (not in WSL2/Ubuntu), therefore the credentials are Windows ones — my LOCAL user luis (I don’t use Microsoft Account) and its password is the Windows one.
-The sshd_config file is located at C:\ProgramData\ssh\sshd_config.
+The SSH Server runs on Windows (not on WSL2/Ubuntu), so credentials are Windows ones — my LOCAL user luis (I don’t use a Microsoft Account) and its Windows password.
+The sshd_config file lives at C:\ProgramData\ssh\sshd_config.

-In my case I disable using the administrators_authorized_keys file because I prefer it to use the one in my user luis’s HOME at C:\Users\luis\.ssh\authorized_keys
+I disable administrators_authorized_keys because I prefer it to use the one in my user’s HOME at C:\Users\luis\.ssh\authorized_keys:

 AuthorizedKeysFile .ssh/authorized_keys